fsprojects/FSharpLint/docs-gen/markdown/NameConventions.md

 ##### Rule Settings

-`Enabled` - A boolean property that can enable and disable this rule.
+`enabled` - A boolean property that can enable and disable this rule.

 #### InterfaceNamesMustBeginWithI